List of S.L. Benfica honours

 Sport Lisboa e Benfica, commonly known as Benfica, is a Portuguese professional football team based in Lisbon.
-The club was founded on 28 February 1904 as Sport Lisboa and later merged with Grupo Sport Benfica to form Sport Lisboa e Benfica.
+The club was founded on 28 February 1904 as Sport Lisboa and later absorbed Grupo Sport Benfica to form Sport Lisboa e Benfica.

 In terms of overall major trophies won, Benfica is the most decorated team in Portugal.
 At regional level, Benfica won 10 Campeonato de Lisboa and a record 18 Taça de Honra.
-Nationally, they have won a record 37 Primeira Liga titles, a record 26 Taça de Portugal, a record 7 Taça da Liga, 8 Supertaça Cândido de Oliveira, 3 Campeonato de Portugal and a shared record 3 Taça Ribeiro dos Reis.
+Nationally, they have won a record 38 Primeira Liga titles, a record 26 Taça de Portugal, a record 8 Taça da Liga, 10 Supertaça Cândido de Oliveira, 3 Campeonato de Portugal, and a shared record 3 Taça Ribeiro dos Reis.
 In international football, Benfica won the Latin Cup in 1950 and back-to-back European Cups in 1961 and 1962.

 In addition to the aforementioned honours, the following list includes trophies in other competitions, Portuguese orders and medals, and other awards pertaining to the club.